-Born and trained in Hong Kong, Eddie mastered the art of traditional Hong Kong-style wontons from a young age.
-His craft demands precision, discipline, and a deep respect for cultural heritage.
+Eddie Yeung is a celebrated chef and entrepreneur, renowned as one of Toronto’s top specialists in wonton noodle dishes.
+Born and trained in Hong Kong, Eddie mastered the art of traditional Hong Kong-style wontons from a young age, a craft that requires precision, discipline, and a deep respect for cultural heritage.

 Eddie Yeung, founder and head chef of Wonton Hut, is fully prepared to thwart the expectations of customers who walk into his brand new minimalist establishment on Queen Street West.